IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 daemon.
 The R setup in step ``2.`` will set it up so that the daemon gets started automatically when the system boots.

+When a user requests to run
+a statistical model on a data file, TwoRavens will instruct the R code on the server to download the file **directly from the Dataverse application**.
+Access URLs need to be configured for this to work properly (this is done by the TwoRavens installer script in step ``3.``)

 In addition to Rserve, there are 14 more R library packages that the TwoRavens R code requires in order to run.
 These in turn require 30 more as their own dependencies, so a total of 45 packages must be installed.
 "Installed" in the context of an R package means R must download the **source code** from the `CRAN
 <https://cran.r-project.org/>`_ code repository and compile it locally.
 This
 historically has been the trickiest, least stable part of the installation process,